Rider Mania: 2005–present

 In 2020, #ChaloNepal (Lets Go to Nepal) was the tagline of the event BOBMC Rider Mania.
 This year BOBMCRM gone "International" and organized successfully at Nepal by "FORE" Motorcycle Club (FORE Stands for "Friends Of Royal Enfield").
-In 2019, Brothers from FORE had ridden all the way from Nepal to attend BOBMCRM #AanDo 2019 at Udaipur and bagged the opportunity to host this event.
-This event's ground was set at Lake shore of Pame Lake, Pokhara(Nepal) surrounded by Pame lake at one side and other sides were covered by beautiful hills; Despite the challenge of flood ground, FORE team managed to set the ground well for the event and organized it very well.
-They set up the sanitation facilities very well to accommodate the large number of participants.
-The special attraction during the event was 'flower rain from the sky' on the participants and the traditional knife 'Khukhri' in the Goodies bag.
-On a laughter node, many people expected 'Khukhri Rum' in their Goodie Bag.
-Overall the event was awesome and especially for the people who opted for BYOT, they experienced the camping at another level.
-Few photographs of the event can be found through this link and.
-The next BOBMCRM in 2021 will be held at Hyderabad (India) and shall be hosted by Wanderers motorcycle club.
+This event's ground was set at Lake shore of Pame Lake, Pokhara(Nepal) surrounded by Pame lake at one side and other sides were covered by hills; Despite the challenge of flood ground, FORE team managed to set the ground well for the event and organized it very well.

 After a long gap of two years, Wanderers Hyderabad hosted the BOBMC Rider Mania in 2022 at Hyderabad with the tagline "Ab ki baar, Chaarminar" (This time Chaarminar).

-HOI-KIW (Chalo-Chalo/Lets Go)- BOBMC Rider Mania 2023 will be conducted, at Orchid Lake Resort, Umiam, Shilong (Meghalaya) by Royal Enfield Rider's Association Meghalaya aka RERAM, from 21 January 2023 to 22 January 2023 with the tagline "Hoi-Kiw" which means in Hindi 'Chalo-Chalo' and 'Lets Go' in English (a citation to motivate others to do something).
-BOBMC Rider Mania 2023 will be exciting for many riders as after long restrictions of Covid Lockdown, riders will get out from home to inhale the fresh air of the hills.
+The BOBMC Rider Mania 2023 was held at Orchid Lake Resort, Umiam, Shillong (Meghalaya) from 21 January 2023 to 22 January 2023.
+The event was organized by the Royal Enfield Rider's Association Meghalaya (RERAM) under the theme "HOI-KIW", which translates to "Chalo-Chalo" in Hindi and "Let's Go" in English.
+The event marked a resumption of motorcycle rallies in the region following COVID-19 pandemic restrictions.

 Brotherhood

 All the clubs participating in Rider Mania are part of the Brotherhood of Bulleteers Motorcycling Consortium (BOBMC).
-In 2014, 52 of these clubs participated in Rider Mania '14.
+In 2014, 52 of these clubs participated in Rider Mania '14, and they also come together during regular events like Rider Mania, North East Riders Meet, Gaddha Mania and anniversary gatherings of individual clubs.

-The riders might be from different clubs, different states, speaking different languages, but what unites them is the brotherhood that every biker is proud to share.
-It is events like Rider Mania, North East Riders Meet, Gaddha Mania and anniversary gatherings of individual clubs that exemplify the brotherhood every biker talks about.
-The road brings us bikers together, and the brotherhood is all about like-minded people coming together to share the same passion.
-No one is alone on the highway, and you can get support some way or the other.